|Study location||Estonia, Tartu|

 Undergraduate diploma (or higher)

-Bachelor’s degree or equivalent (180 ECTS) – for country-specific document requirements please see www.ut.ee/country-specific.
+Bachelor’s degree or equivalent (180 ECTS) (must be obtained by the end of July) – for country-specific document requirements please see www.ut.ee/country-specific.

-Please be sure to check further information on required documents and our step-by-step application guide at skytte.ut.ee/international-relations-and-regional-studies.
+Please be sure to also check further information and our step-by-step application guide at skytte.ut.ee/international-relations-and-regional-studies.

 The entry qualification documents are accepted in the following languages: English / Estonian.